Dollar Sign 9 Complete Portfolio by Andy Warhol

 The Dollar Sign (9) complete portfolio by Andy Warhol is a Pop Art landmark, ranking amongst the artist’s most popular series.
 In it, Warhol attempts to peer behind the veil of an everyday symbol to reveal something more about its social meaning.
 Warhol often made comments about how he did everything for the money, famously saying that “making money is art.”
 Although these comments were instances of both Warhol’s signature self-deprecation and his triumph over the boundary between the commercial world and the art world, it’s possible that the comments were also a performative commentary on the inherent contradictions of making money as an artist.

 Each of the prints in the Dollar Sign (9) complete portfolio consist of 9 dollar signs in different colors, sourced from an original image taken by Warhol.
-Although Warhol put particular capital on his image as someone who created art through the process of reconceptualizing readymade objects and images, he increasingly used his own photography for the basis of his work in the 1970s and 1980s.
+Although Warhol put particular capital on his image as someone who created art through the process of reconceptualizing readymade objects and images, he increasingly used his own photography as the basis of his work in the 1970s and 1980s.
 The Dollar Sign (9) complete portfolio utilizes Warhol’s innovative screen-printing techniques to powerful effect, changing the way we see the dollar sign forever.

 Warhol used a wide variety of primary color paint combinations with faded and scratchy shading to create the dollar signs in this work.
 Whereas the bright, animated quality of Dollar Sign suggests the comic strip—a prominent pop art motif—the shading almost makes the series feel like it was made on the back of a drugstore receipt.
 The Dollar Sign (9) portfolio includes F.S.
 II.285 and 286, which feature a light blue background and a white background respectively.
 Both correspond to the differing color palettes of the dollar signs in a way that is quite visually arresting.